AP Orlen Gdańsk: Colours

-To start with while the AP Orlen team was very closely linked with Lechia Gdańsk, they wore the Lechia kits and using the team's colours.
+At the start, while the AP 2010 Orlen team was very closely linked with Lechia Gdańsk, they wore the Lechia kits and were using the team's colours.
 While the team still used green as a predominant colour after the gradual distancing of the two clubs, it had changed to dark grey, black, and white as of their first season in the Ekstraliga and when the team were known as AP Lotos.
-After becoming AP Orlen, Black and pink were the predominant colours on the women's home kits.
+After becoming AP Orlen, black and pink were the predominant colours on the women's home kits.

 Academy graduates

 Players of note who advanced through the APLG/APOG academy who either; played for their national team or played in the Ekstraklasa.